 The Lamb & Flag

-I’ll freely admit that I have a soft spot for the Lamb & Flag – as the pub in closest proximity to Keble College, it was the one I’ve probably spent most time in over the years.
+We’ll freely admit that we have a soft spot for the Lamb & Flag – as the pub in closest proximity to Keble College, it’s the one we’ve probably spent most time in over the years.

 It has a lot going for it – plenty of seating, decent drinks and a friendly atmosphere.
 It’s a traditional no-frills pub but it does it very well – you would think so – it opened in the 17th century.